Abandoned & Little-Known Airfields:

 The airport was dedicated as Lakeland Municipal Airport in 1935.

-poses in front of a hangar at Lakeland Municipal Airport, 1936.
+posing in front of a hangar at Lakeland Municipal Airport.

-A Beech Staggerwing & several other planes in front of a hangar at Lakeland Municipal Airport, 1937.
+A 1937 photo of a Beech Staggerwing & several other planes in front of a hangar at Lakeland Municipal Airport.

 An aerial view looking south at Lakeland Municipal Airport,